Wedding Banquet Hall

 This brings us to the second question, “Who is the king?”
 Matthew 7:21 reveals that the king of the kingdom of heaven is God the Father.
 It is He who planned it from the foundation of the world (Mathew 25:34).

-Now we must notice that Jesus said the “kingdom of heaven is like.”
+Now notice that Jesus said the “kingdom of heaven is like.”
 That is, it “may be compared to.”
 This parable is not an exact description of heaven.
 It is a teaching tool with a primary principle.
-Now let’s look closer and discover what Jesus was teaching.
+Now let us now discover what Jesus was teaching.

 First Invited Guests Refuse To Come

-Verse 3 now tells us that the king sent out His servants to remind the people that he had previously invited that the wedding feast was ready.
+Verse 3 tells us that the king sent out His servants to remind the people whom he had previously invited that the wedding feast was ready.

 “And he sent out his slaves to call those who had been invited to the wedding feast, and they were unwilling to come.”
 Matthew 22:3 (NASB)